Tamar-Camus/TestExecuter/DEVELOPER_MANUAL.md

 TestExecuter.js
 ==================================================================
-This file includes all the functionality of the both the configuration and the build UI.
+This file includes all the functionality of both the configuration and the build UI.

 API functions:
 -